phoenixframework/phoenix_live_view/guides/server/security-model.md

       end
     end

-Now every time you try to navigate to an admin panel, and out of it, a regular page navigation will happen and a brand new live connection will be established.
+Now every time you try to navigate to and out of an admin panel, a regular page navigation will happen and a brand new socket connection will be established.

 It is worth remembering that LiveViews require their own security checks, so we